IU-Capstone-Project-2025/Outfit_predict/README.md

 cp .env.example .env
 ```

-4. Perform another updates the `.env` file with your configuration values.
+4. Perform another updates on the `.env` file with your configuration values.

 ## 🚀 Running the Application